— What is England Athletics?

 Please see our Club Kit page for details and prices.

-T-Shirts and vests can be bought/ordered from Lee Whitton.
+T-Shirts and vests can be bought/ordered from our Club Kit representative (see ‘Contact Us’ page for who that is.
 Hoodies are bought in bulk and a deadline date communicated to place the order.

 Members are asked to wear club running vests or t-shirts for mandatory events; Frostbite League and Club Championship races.
 Apart from the sheer pleasure and camaraderie of running in club colours, it is voluntary to wear club running vests or t-shirts in external races when representing the club.